My continuing journey in North Alabama led me to discover more history through architecture, waterfalls, shopping and some delicious culinary stops.

 With the addition of Rosenbaum’s fourth son, Wright agreed to make an addition to the home.
 The 1948 addition consisted of a kitchen, bedroom, dining area, and mother-in-law suite.

-Placed on the National Register of Historic Places in 1978, this unique piece of architecture is a well-treasured part of Frank Lloyd’s Wright’s legacy and understanding of living spaces.
+Placed on the National Register of Historic Places in 1978, this unique piece of architecture is a well-treasured part of Frank Lloyd Wright’s legacy and understanding of living spaces.

 Florence Indian Mound

-My visit to the Indian Mound Museum near the Port of Florence had me exploring the forty-three-foot tall mound that occupies seventy-one square feet making it the largest Indian mound in the Tennessee Valley.
+My visit to the Indian Mound Museum near the Port of Florence led me to explore the forty-three-foot-tall mound that occupies seventy-one square feet, making it the largest Indian mound in the Tennessee Valley.

 The mound was and is a very spiritual place for Native Americans.
-It is believed to have been constructed in the Late Woodland period some 2000 years ago and was built by one white oak basket full of dirt at a time to form the mound.
-There is no evidence of burials in the mound and no evidence of structure ever being constructed atop the mound.
+It is believed to have been constructed in the Late Woodland period, some 2000 years ago, and was built by filling one white oak basket with dirt at a time to form the mound.
+There is no evidence of burials in the mound, and no evidence of a structure ever being constructed atop the mound.

 There are many artifacts to explore that have been discovered in the surrounding area.
-Clay pots, arrowheads and mussel shells from the nearby Tennessee River that were used as scrapers can be viewed at the Indian Mound Museum.
-The preservation of mound is of utmost importance as it serves as a link to Native American history in the area.
+Clay pots, arrowheads, and mussel shells from the nearby Tennessee River, used as scrapers, can be viewed at the Indian Mound Museum.
+The preservation of the mound is of utmost importance as it serves as a link to Native American history in the area.

 Wilson Dam Waterfall